Skip links

 Assistant, trainer

 Maja is an oceanographer (marine biology specialization) with a true love for all animals.
 Her adventure with sea turtles started in 2015 when she volunteered at ARCHELON, the Sea Turtle Protection Society of Greece for the first time.
-Since then, she had a chance to work with turtle monitoring and research projects as well as rehabilitating sick and injured individuals at Sea Turtle Rescue Center.

 In her free time, she loves to stay in the water following her passions and developing her diving/freediving/kitesurfing/underwater photography skills.